Bonefishing Scorpion Atoll Combo - Brad Staples' Recap

 Final Day at Scorpion Atoll

 Our last morning at the Atoll, we fished and then left about 11:30.
 It took a little over four hours to get back to Progresso and about 2 ½ hours to drive to Campeche.
 We checked into the Ocean View Hotel and then the next morning we fished the Mayan Peninsula for baby tarpon.
 Both of our boats had great fishing in the mornings and then it slowed in the afternoon.
 The Tarpon were between 5-15 pounds.
-I’ve now been to Campeche six times, and it’s one of my favorite fishing trips that I’ve hosted.
+I’ve now been to Campeche seven times, and it’s one of my favorite fishing trips that I’ve hosted.
 The city and our dinners at local restaurants have been amazing.
 The dinners and drinks are not included in the package price, and they cost about the same as in the States for a similar meal.

 Meals and Beverages:

 The boat captain and mates prepare very good meals with fresh fish, beef, and chicken.
 Alcohol beverages are included in the package,

 and if there are special requests, Raul will try to get what you would like to drink, plus bottled water, sodas, and sports drinks.

 Sleeping on the Liveaboard: